cmukoyi/demorepo/README.md

 # demorepo
-test repo for devops lessons
+Test repo for devops lessons
+This is in markdown lang